PrenilS/Dog-Breed-Classifier/README.md

 # Dog-Breed-Classifier
 Deep learning algorithm which classifies pictures into different dog breeds

-In this project, I build a convolutional neural network (CNN) that can classify the breed of dog from any user-supplied image.
-If the image is of a human and not a dog, the algorithm will provide an estimate of the dog breed that is most resembling.
+Trains a convolutional neural network on images of dogs which can be downloaded at the links below.
+The network takes a user-supplied image as input and outputs the dog breed that the picture most resembels.

-The code is written in Python 3 and Keras with Tensorflow backend all presented in Jupyter Notebook.
-I used AWS EC2 gpu instance for training the model.

-If you'd like to use this notebook to do any re-training on the dataset you can grab it at the links below.

 ## Dog Images
 wget https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip; unzip dogImages.zip; rm dogImages.zip